smith01s/newey01c.github.io/_posts/2017-10-04-why-do-all-our-planes-go-slower-on-the-first.md

 ---
 layout: post
-title: Why do aircraft take off more slowly on the first day of the month?
+title: Why do our aircraft take off slowly on the first of the month?
 comments: true
 ---